The power of cloud storage, for DOS!

 - The mTCP documentation PDF covers both the DOS device driver and servers.

-To get more testing I run a public server that you can connect to.
+Try the magic of using a DOS drive letter across the internet!
 The following disk images are available: (All image names are case sensitive and are lower case.)

 netdrive connect brutman.com:2002 bigdisk.dsk d: